-When it comes to managing kidney disease through diet, the answer is not so simple as cutting out this or that food because it contains too much of this or too little of that.
-It’s certainly one component of a much more multi-layered approach that’s very dependent on a variety of factors unique to one’s own experience with kidney disease.
+When it comes to managing kidney issues through diet, the answer is not so simple as cutting out this or that food because it contains too much of this or too little of that.
+It’s certainly one component of a much more multi-layered approach that’s very dependent on a variety of factors unique to one’s own experience with kidney issues.

 And those experiences are becoming more and more frequent.
-Chronic kidney disease (CKD) seems to increase in numbers through the years and throughout the world because of the changes in lifestyle and diets.
-CKD patients are told to eat fewer potassium-rich fruits and vegetables and less phosphorus-rich yogurt to avoid hyperkalaemia and hyperphosphatemia.
+Kidney complications seem to increase in numbers through the years and throughout the world because of the changes in lifestyle and diets.
+People with poor kidneys are told to eat fewer potassium-rich fruits and vegetables and less phosphorus-rich yogurt to avoid high potassium and high phosphorus.
 This leads to very small amounts of dietary fibers and probiotics in their gut lumen.
 This can also contribute to intestinal microbial composition or dysbiosis, which causes inflammation.

-With CKD patients, doctors sometimes focus on medication prescriptions but overlook how important dietary management is for balancing blood pressure and blood sugar.
+With poor kidney individuals, doctors sometimes focus on medication prescriptions but overlook how important dietary management is for balancing blood pressure and blood sugar.

 ANTIBIOTICS, PREBIOTICS AND PROBIOTICS